Submission Frequently Asked Questions

 Who is eligible to submit to JYI?

 Anyone who has written a manuscript during his or her undergraduate studies is welcome to submit.
-JYI only publishes original work written by undergraduate students mentored by a faculty member of an institution, holding a doctoral degree (MD or PhD) or be a candidate for a doctoral degree.
+JYI only publishes original work written by undergraduate students mentored by a faculty member of an institution, holding a doctoral degree (MD or PhD).
 Authors may be asked to provide proof of undergraduate status.

 Can high school students submit to JYI?